Murali (Tamil actor)

-Murali Siddalingaiah Dhanalakshmi (19 May 1964 – 8 September 2010), known professionally as Murali, was an Indian actor who worked predominantly in Tamil cinema, where he was known as Puratchi Nayagan.
+Murali Siddalingaiah (19 May 1964 – 8 September 2010), known professionally as Murali, was an Indian actor who worked predominantly in Tamil cinema, where he was known as Puratchi Nayagan.
 He has mainly acted in Tamil films as well as few Kannada films.
 He was famous for roles that portrayed him as a perceptive singer or a tragic lover.
 His son, Atharvaa, debuted as an actor in the 2010 film Baana Kaathadi.

 Early life

 Murali Siddalingaiah was born on 19 May 1964 in Madras to a Tamil mother and Kannadiga father.
 Murali had two siblings; a younger brother Suresh (who worked as a child actor) and a sister Santhi.
 He lived and studied up to his 5th Standard in Chennai, and from 6th Standard to 10th Standard he studied in Bangalore.
 When he was 14 years old, he joined as an assistant director to his father, film director and writer S. Siddalingaiah.
 For some time, he worked as an editing assistant.